Q: When will I receive my first benefit check?

 Q: How can I change my direct deposit information?

-A: You can change your information at any time by logging into your retirement account here or filling out a Direct Deposit form.
+A: If you would like to make changes to your direct deposit information or set up a new direct deposit, please complete and return ERSRI's Direct Deposit form.
 Please note that changes typically take one full month (from the date we receive your signed form) to take effect.

 Q: What is a COLA?